 - Summarize the signs and symptoms of stroke

-- List the nursing needs of a patient with stroke
+- List the nursing needs of a patient with a stroke

 A cerebrovascular accident, more commonly known as a “stroke,” is broadly classified as either ischemic or hemorrhagic.
-In either category, the end result is a loss of blood flow and nutrients and oxygen to a region of the brain, resulting in neuronal damage and subsequent neurological deficits.
-There are numerous causes of stroke, such as prolonged hypertension, arteriosclerosis, and emboli that have formed as a result of atrial fibrillation or rheumatic fever.
+In either category, the result is a loss of blood flow, nutrients, and oxygen to a region of the brain, resulting in neuronal damage and subsequent neurological deficits.
+There are numerous causes of stroke, such as prolonged hypertension, arteriosclerosis, and emboli, that have formed as a result of atrial fibrillation or rheumatic fever (see images 2 and 3).
 In younger patients, the possible list of causes may be broadened to include clotting disorders and various forms of vasculitis.
+In children, sickle cell anemia is also a common cause of stroke.
 In the event of a possible stroke presentation, a precise history and physical must be performed alongside emergent neurological imaging before administering any form of treatment.
-With early, focused treatment based on the stroke etiology, rehabilitation programs, and long-term lifestyle changes, one can maximize his/her chances for a meaningful recovery.
+With early, focused treatment based on the stroke etiology, rehabilitation programs, and long-term lifestyle changes, one can maximize their chances for a meaningful recovery.

-There is a multitude of etiologies that can lead to a stroke.
-One of the most common causes is the formation of a plaque secondary to low-density lipoprotein cholesterol (LDL) build up.
-Some of the most common risk factors include hypertension, diabetes mellitus, and smoking.
-Thrombi can also develop at the bifurcation sites of the internal carotid, middle cerebral arteries, and the basilar arteries.
-Emboli commonly originate from the heart, especially in patients with preexisting heart arrhythmias (atrial fibrillation), valvular disease, structural defects (atrial and ventricular septal defects) and rheumatic fever.
+Many etiologies can lead to a stroke.
+One of the most common causes is plaque formation secondary to low-density lipoprotein cholesterol (LDL) buildup within the arteries.
+The most common risk factors include hypertension, diabetes mellitus, and smoking.
+Thrombi can also develop at the bifurcation sites of the internal carotid, middle cerebral arteries, and basilar arteries.
+Emboli that cause strokes are thrombi formed at a distant site and then lodged in an artery of the brain.
+Embolic strokes are commonly caused by emboli that originate from the heart, especially in patients with preexisting heart arrhythmias (atrial fibrillation), valvular disease, structural defects (atrial and ventricular septal defects), and rheumatic fever.
 Emboli usually lodge in areas of preexisting stenosis.